alterNERDtive/VoiceAttack-profiles/docs/EliteAttack.md

 ## Navigation

-There are so many navigation-focused commands now, they deserve there own category.
+There are so many navigation-focused commands now, they deserve their own category.
 Basically anything that helps you plot anywhere.
 A lot of those are powered by awesome EDDI so I don’t have to do the work myself!